sinabahrami/sinabahrami.github.io/_pages/about.md

 ## About me

-I am an Assistant Research Scientist at department of [Civil and Environmental Engineering](https://cee.engin.umich.edu/) at University of Michigan.
-My research focuses on the optimal planning and design of emerging mobility systems and services in smart cities with electric and automated vehicles.
+I am an Assistant Research Scientist at the [Department of Civil and Environmental Engineering](https://cee.engin.umich.edu/) at University of Michigan.
+My research focuses on developing optimal strategic decisions and policies for enabling emerging mobility systems in smart cities with electric and automated vehicles.
 My detailed CV can be found [here](https://sinabahrami.github.io/files/CV_Sina_Bahrami.pdf).

 ## Experience